murich/getting-and-cleaning-data-coursera/README.md

 ## How to run:

-download http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and unzip it.
+Download data from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and unzip it.
 Rename unzipped directory to `data`

 `run_analysis.R` is ready to run now.